 The main claim in this method is that conventional hair shampoos are full of harsh surfactants that strip all the sebum and moisture from curly hair.
 They leave our hair dry, brittle, frizzy and unmanageable.
 To avoid this all shampoos must be avoided and instead a conditioner should be introduced to cleanse the hair.
 This is what we know as co-washing or conditioner washing, which also makes this approach a no-poo method for hair care.

 Similar to detergents, surfactants work on wet hair to help release dirt and grease.
-Unfortunately, they are so effective in what they do that they also strip the natural oil in our hair (sebum) leaving our hair unprotected from external damage and from quick moisture release.
+Unfortunately, strong surfactants are so effective in what they do that they also strip the natural oil in our hair (sebum) leaving our hair unprotected from external damage and from quick moisture release.
 For straight hair, this is not a big deal since sebum can travel along the hair shaft quite easily.
 However, for us curly girls this is bad news because sebum can only protect the hair closest to the roots.
 The coils and kinks in natural or transitioning hair prevent sebum from travelling from roots to ends.
+(Also read The Truth About Surfactants For Curly Hair And Why You Need Not Just Mild Ones)

 However, this highly praised method in the natural hair community doesn’t come without its rules, and if you want it to work for you, you’re gonna have to follow them.
 There is, however, a modified version of the CG Method where you’ll be able to “bend the rules”.